UpperCi/Loopje_Backend/scratch.md

 1. Load all nodes into memory.
   - Query all nodes
-2. Graph all node connections.
+2. Graph all edges.
-  1. Query all ways w nodes
+  1. Query all ways w their nodes
   2. Filter out non-traversable ways
   3. Determine 'friction' of ways (based on road type)
   4. Set weights based on node distance and way friction
     - Add 'loudness' later
+  5. Remove non-intersections from map
 3. Find shortest path between start and end node.
+  - Maybe easier to do while evaluating instead of at graph creation